-As the name implies, this type of whisk is flat with the wires arranged to form a single layer which turns up slightly at the end.
+As the name implies, a flat whisk is flat with the wires arranged to form a single layer which turns up slightly at the end.
 It is different from the round or oval shape of the other whisks that we’ve mentioned before.

 The shape makes it perfect for stirring stuff in a sauté pan; it allows you to scrape and stir, incorporating all the flavors and ingredients.
 The best part of this whisk is that it is easier to clean than the traditional whisk designs.

 Ball whisks are very popular with professional chefs and are useful for whipping up gourmet dishes.
 They are designed with several stiff wires that have metal or silicone balls attached to the ends.
 These balls at the end of the wires vibrate when you use them.